What does SewWhat-Pro do?

 Where can you buy SewWhat-Pro?

 On this site!
 Machine Embroidery Geek is an authorized reseller of S&S Computing software.
-Before you buy, however, head over to the S&S Computing website and download the trial version.
-Then come back here to get your license and I’ll also send you a promo code for 50% off my SewArt, SewWhat-Pro and SewWrite Master Class.
+If you want to try out the software before you buy, just head over to the S&S Computing website and download the trial version.